artrugh/sitecore/SitecoreSecurityAndUserManagement/sitecoteSecurity.md

 - *App_Config/Security/GlobalRoles.config*

 - Engine: .NET Security Engine
-    - plug and play Microsofy features.
+    - plug and play Microsof features.
     - abstraccion from real data source.
     - provides an option replace or extend the default config with custom providers.
     - performance speed of a puse ASP.NET Solution.